MadStu/connect-4-plus/README.md

 - __Animated Disc Drop__

-  - Basic animation is included which shows both player discs falling as they're dropped into the column which gives helps towards giving the user a positive emotional response.
+  - Basic animation is included which shows both player discs falling as they're dropped into the column which helps towards giving the user a positive emotional response.

 ![Animated Disc Drop](https://github.com/MadStu/connect-4/raw/main/assets/images/animated-disc-drop.png)

 - __Status Bar__

-  - A status bar keeps the player informed with the level they're on, what game difficulty they're playing, who's turn it is and what their score is.
+  - A status bar keeps the player informed with their current level, what game difficulty they're playing, who's turn it is and what their score is.

 ![Status Bar](https://github.com/MadStu/connect-4/raw/main/assets/images/status-bar.png)